Bjg813/my-gatsby-blog/content/blog/what-i-learned-homebrew/index.md

 ---
 title: What I Learned Using Homebrew Package Manager
 date: "2019-06-21"
-description: Learn How to Download Homebrew Onto Your Mac & Use It To Quickly Install/Uninstall Developer Tools.
+description: Learn How to Download Homebrew Onto Your Mac & Use It To Quickly Install/Uninstall Developer Tools From Your Terminal.
 Grab Your Mac, Sit Down & Get Ready to Follow Along.
 Start Learning Now!
 (5 Min Read)
 ---

 Yesterday I used [Homebrew](https://brew.sh/) "the missing package manager" for the first time at work.
 I have used it before, but didn't know what it was or why I needed it.
 My brother-in-law just downloaded it for me when I started to learn how to code and said it was really useful.